ElzevanderWerf/Ranta-2011/README.md

 			slash : Str -> Bool => Str = \f -> table {True => "\\" + f ; False => top (prefix 3 "\\sim" (constant ("\\" + f)))} ;

-I have done the following three tests to translate between lan
+I have done the following three tests to come up with a set of logical formulas and their English translations, for study 1 (post-editing):

 #### Test 1: GF random generation
-**Filenames start with test1**
+**(Filenames start with test1)**
 0. In `Prop.gf` and `PropLatex.gf`, I removed (commented out) the geometry lexicon (the functions `Vertical`, `Horizontal`, `Parallel`, `Line`, `Point`, `Centre`, and `Intersection`), so that I would only generate formulas with arithmetic predicates and functions.

 1. Random generation.
 I opened the GF shell and imported the Latex grammar as follows: